-By Frédéric Bourgeois Eng., M.A.Sc., Metallurgist, Isabelle Murray P. Eng., M.A.Sc., Metallurgist, Assistant Director, Montreal,
+By Frédéric Bourgeois Eng., M.A.Sc., Metallurgist, Isabelle Murray P. Eng., M.A.Sc., Metallurgist, Assistant Manager, Montreal,

 Stainless steel made parts have revolutionized the industrial era due to their stability in various environments.
 The stability of this material is explained by the presence of a protective layer (commonly known as "passive layer") which is formed naturally on the surface of stainless steel components.
 Stainless steel was created by adding, amongst other components, a minimal chrome concentration of 14% to "regular" steel (carbon steel).
 However, stainless steel made parts are not necessarily corrosion proof.
 This technical brief is the first of a series of three that will discuss the use of different stainless steel components found, among other things, in the majority of households.

 Traditionally, plumbing components in buildings were mainly made of copper.
 Then, the industrial revolution brought on less costly materials, such as polymers and brass, that were also able to meet the typical service conditions in aqueous residential use.
 However, polymers exhibit limited mechanical properties.
 Therefore, reinforcement with metal components is required for their use.
 Subsequently, plumbing systems consisting of polymer piping and metal connections or flexible plastic piping covered by a stainless steel sheath (flexible connectors) were developed and are now commonly used.
 The latter type of plumbing system is discussed in this technical brief.